rlavid/ravkav/README.md

-# Nuclio Function Automation for Python and Jupyter
+# Nuclio Function Automated Generation and Deployment for Python and Jupyter

 This is the Python package for automatically generating and deploying [nuclio](https://github.com/nuclio/nuclio) serverless functions from code, archives or Jupyter notebooks.
 It provides a powerful mechanism for automating code and function generation, simple debugging, lifecycle management, and native integration into data-science tools.